jpg6453/food-factory/README.md

 #### User Stories

 As a user visiting the site, I would like:
-- to be inspired to cook bt the range of recipes.
+- to be inspired to cook by the range of recipes.
 - be presented with deatils of prepartion time, skill level and serving size for each recipe.
 - be able to search recipes by cuisine type.
 - browse all recipes on a single page.